 How will I get my license renewal form if I have relocated?

 Any updates to your contact information should be included with this request.
-A new Bar card will be mailed to reflect the name change.
+New bar cards may be requested for a $10 fee from within your online member account.

 How do I get my Bar membership card replaced?